-Have you ever asked yourself, “Wow, I wonder if it’s possible to create the perfect woman all by myself?”
+Have you ever asked yourself, “Wow, I wonder if it’s possible to create the perfect woman all by myself from scratch?”
 No?
-Me either.
-But this double feature presents two men who did.
+Me either!
+But this double feature presents two weirdos who did.
 Meet Dr. Don Brandon (“Doctor Gore” to his friends) and Professor Percy Corly.
 And prepare for perfection.

 J.G.
 “Pat” Patterson was an assistant director, gore wizard, and jack of all trades on several Herschell Gordon Lewis’ late-period films.
 But that doesn’t matter.
 In 1973, he decided to make his own movie.
 It was called The Body Shop, then changed to Doctor Gore for home video release in the 80s.
 Today, it might change your life.

 Dr. Don Brandon (J.G.
 Patterson) has lost his wife to a car accident.
 We hear about it over a transistor radio while swans frolic in a lake.
 In narration that sounds similar to Elvis Presley’s spoken word section in “Are You Lonesome Tonight,” the good doctor decides he’s going to bring his wife back from the dead.
 He digs the body up, wraps her in foil, and attaches electrodes to her.
 She catches on fire!
 He gives up!
 And smokes a lot of cigarettes.
 Next logical step?
 Why of course!
 Seduce some girls (despite Dr. Gore’s gargantuan comb-over and numerous facial growths), kill them, and take the most attractive parts from each to create a perfect woman.
 Her name is Ellen.
 There is also a hunchback.
 His name is Greg.